 Eligible applicants include non-citizens and non-Malaysian corporations.
 However, any foreign entity planning to register patents will have to do so through a registered trademark agent.

-These applications are to be submitted at the MyIPO office that serves as the receiving office for the international filling of Patent Cooperation Treaty applications.
-Many businesses hire either a patent attorney or patent drafter in order to ensure that all information during registration is accurate.
+These applications have to be submitted at the MyIPO office which serves as the receiving office for the international filing of Patent Cooperation Treaty applications.
+Many businesses hire either a patent attorney or patent drafter to ensure that all information during registration is accurate.

 3. Industrial Designs